Send information from your speaker or display to your phone

 If you're not getting information on your phone, try the steps below:

-2. Make sure you've requested information on a supported feature.
+2. Make sure to request information on a supported feature.
 Music, alarms and timers are a few features that can't be sent to your phone.

 3. Make sure your phone and speaker or display are signed into the same Google Account.